-- Place Management will be picked up and dropped off by your event staff at pre-determined times from 340 Victoria Street (unless otherwise discussed)
+- Place Management can be picked up and dropped off by you unless otherwise discussed.

 - It should be noted that the services of the CAP Team will not be issued if the event is contradictory to the KCBIA’s mandate or if the services being provided conflict with pre-arranged and established CAP Team obligations.